pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 Click on **Upgrade to Cells Enterprise**:

-- a menu will appear, proceed by clicking on **start**.
+- A menu will appear, proceed by clicking on **start**.
-- you must accept the terms of the license (check box at the bottom).
+- You must accept the terms of the license (check box at the bottom).
-- you are now invited to provide your License Key.
+- You are now invited to provide your License Key.
-- press **install now**.
+- Press **install now**.
-- make sure if you are using port 80 or 443 on linux to `setcap` your binary (command below)
+- Make sure if you are using port 80 or 443 on linux to `setcap` your binary (command below)

 ```sh